-If Respondent has not complied with this condition 3 months prior to the end of the probationary period during the probationary period, and Respondent presents sufficient documentation of his/her\Respondent's good faith effort to comply with this condition, and if no other conditions have been violated, the Board or its representatives may, upon written request from Respondent, extend the probation period up to one year, without further hearing, in order to comply with this condition.
+If Respondent has not complied with this condition 3 months prior to the end of the probationary period and Respondent presents sufficient documentation of Respondent's good faith effort to comply with this condition, and if no other conditions have been violated, the Board or its representatives may, upon written request from Respondent, extend the probation period up to one year, without further hearing, in order to comply with this condition.
 During the extension, all original conditions of probation will apply.

-Except as provided above, the Board shall not renew or reinstate the license of any $r\underline{R}$ espondent who has failed to pay all the costs as directed in a Decision.
+Except as provided above, the Board shall not renew or reinstate the license of any Respondent who has failed to pay all the costs as directed in a Decision.

-13. LICENSE SURRENDER
+13. LICENSE SURRENDER WHILE ON PROBATION

-During probation, if Respondent ceases practicing due to retirement, health reasons, or is otherwise unable to satisfy the conditions of probation, Respondent may seek approval from the Board to voluntarily surrender his/her-Respondent's license to the Board by submitting by mail to the Board or its designee a written request to surrender their license.
+During probation, if Respondent ceases practicing due to retirement, health reasons, or is otherwise unable to satisfy the conditions of probation, Respondent may seek approval from the Board to voluntarily surrender Respondent's license to the Board by submitting by mail to the Board or its designee a written request to surrender their license.
 Respondent's written request to surrender their license shall include the following: their name, license number, case number, mailing address, and an explanation of the reason(s) why Respondent seeks to surrender their license.
-The Board reserves the right to evaluate Respondent's request and to exercise its discretion whether to grant the requestor take any other action deemed appropriate and reasonable without further hearingunder the circumstances for the protection of the public.
+The Board reserves the right to evaluate Respondent's request and to exercise its discretion whether to grant the request or take any other action deemed appropriate and reasonable under the circumstances for the protection of the public.